OrensteinLab/DeepZF/README.md

 python3.6 main_bindzfpredictor_predict.py -in 40_zf_40_b.csv -out results.tsv -m model.p -e encoder.p -r 1
 ```

+Note that you will need to identify the zinc fingers according to the regular expression by yourself.
+Then, append each finger by its adajcent 40aa residues on each side, and proive them as input to the command line above to obtain their DNA-binding probabilities.

 ### Training BindZFpredictor
 After installing ProteinBERT you can update finetunning.py as in this git for saving predictions.